tekle-eyesus/silent-gaze/README.md

 ## About The Project

-**Silent Glaze** is a conceptual video meeting application designed for "Silent Connection."
+**Silent Gaze** is a conceptual video meeting application designed for "Silent Connection."
 Unlike traditional tools like Zoom or Google Meet, this platform disables audio to focus entirely on visual presence and text-based emotion.

 The interface features a **futuristic Glassmorphism UI** where chat messages float over the video feed like a Heads-Up Display (HUD).
 It emphasizes emotional connection through animated particle emojis and a moody, cinematic atmosphere.